 10. I catered to my customers: I worked retail for five years, so listen and believe when I say that the customer is NOT always right.
 But, the customer is who basically pays your bills when you own a small business, so it’s important to aim to please.
 These are SUCH simple things that speak volumes to customers:

 How I Make $1,000 a Month Cutting Vinyls: The Recap

 1. Research your equipment.
 Don’t make hasty decisions.
 Take the time to look into what you’re purchasing and make sure it’s the best decision for your business.

-- BRAND ake business cards.
+2. BRAND aka business cards.
 Never underestimate the power of an old-school business card.
 They’re inexpensive and easy to make – get some!

 3. Package your products.
 If you are selling tangible products, they should be in some type of packaging that matches your brand.
 If you are selling services, consider getting folders with your name and logo to put invoices in!